 For firearms counterpart, see Throw-Away Guns.

 - The Vertical Maneuver Gear from Attack on Titan features a pair of dual blades, with their grips serving as the control of the hooks.
-Soldiers usually carry multiple blades in boxes built at the sides of their thighs, and the blades are swappable in case one of them gets stuck on a titan or broken.
+Soldiers usually carry multiple blades in boxy sheaths built at the sides of their thighs, and the blades are swappable in case one of them gets stuck on a titan or broken, since they're rather fragile.
+More savvy soldiers can even launch the blades at enemies as a surprise ranged attack.

 - In Gamaran, Eima wields a naginata with a knife hidden in the base: in case of emergency he can pull out the knife and use it to attack at close range.